LOW RATE “DOES NOT” MEAN YOU ARE GETTING THE BEST LOAN

 During that same recuperation time frame, LOAN 1 with the higher rate and zero closing costs, would have a $10,000 advantage and a 50 month runway.

 Given the typical duration of a mortgage loan, you would be better off during LOAN 1 since the likelihood of you refinancing or selling the property in the next 3 – 5 years is very high.

 When comparing multiple loan options the mortgage with the shortest recuperation is usually the best option, especially when the recuperation timeline is greater than 5 years since the probability that you will still be in the loan beyond 5 years is very low.

-The past 2 years while rates were slowly trending higher, I had advised our clients that this would be a temporary move and that by 2019 mortgage rates would begin a new downtrend and could potentially re-test previous record lows (2012, 2016).
+During the early years of the Trump Administration while rates were slowly trending higher, I had advised our clients that this would be a temporary move and that by 2019 mortgage rates would begin a new downtrend and could potentially re-test previous record lows (2012, 2016).

 It is June 3, 2019 and I now stand vindicate.
 To see my previous predictions and learn what I think is coming next please watch my special video series and download the FREE market reports at:

 Any borrower who paid points or closing costs is now regretting it as rates have declined rapidly and are now at the best levels in years.

 Our clients followed my “LAW OF RECUPERATION” and are now taking advantage of the drop in rates without any capital loss or wasteful use of home equity (which is how most borrowers finance closing costs).

 Choose your loan carefully, and your loan officer wisely.
 Otherwise it will result in bad advice that leads to costs you’ll never recuperate, and savings you’ll never realize.